captainbarbosa/sinatra_base/README.md

 Modifies an existing API to work with Sinatra, providing HTTP responses.
+Created as an assignment while at The Iron Yard.

 The data represents multiple employees belonging to a department housed a SQLite database.